emlai/emregex/doc/implementation.md

 emregex follows a library-based design.
-The reusable components have been extracted to their own library named `libemregex` (implemented in the `lib` directory), allowing for reuse in other programs or libraries.
+The reusable components have been extracted to their own library named `libemregex` (implemented in the `lib` directory, with the public header files in the `include` directory), allowing for reuse in other programs or libraries.
 The command-line interface (i.e. the `emregex` program) to this library is implemented in the `src` directory.